Mike's high-school graduation home button. years

 License photo

 I almost starved to death working for Campus Coach Lines.
 I told them weeks in advance that there was going to be a night I couldn't work—I had tickets for The Pretenders at the Palladium and Fran had come up from Cincinnati.
-I ended up having to leave the concert early and they still didn't give me another shift for weeks.
+I ended up having to leave the concert early to get to the job and they still didn't give me another shift for weeks.
 I decided I knew the city well enough to get a taxi license, a ridiculously easy task to accomplish.
-The test was a joke; in addition, if you were sponsored by a fleet, you passed.
-I started working for Dover Cab in the West Village at Hudson and Charles.
-I began to wait around with the other drivers in a shape-up every night; after an hour or so I'd get my cab.
+The test was a joke, the simplest I've ever taken.
+Plus the fix was in since I was sponsored by a fleet; nobody with fleet backing failed.

-The Shape-up
+The Shape-Up

 New driver orientation (though no class could have prepared us for the reality)